 Joanne Lipman is Chief Content Officer of Gannett, and Editor in Chief USA TODAY and the USA TODAY NETWORK, comprising the flagship title and 109 other news organizations including the Detroit Free Press, the Cincinnati Enquirer, and the Arizona Republic.
 Her next book, That's What She Said: What men need to know (and women need to tell them) about working together, will be published on February 13, 2018 by William Morrow, and is available now for preorder here.
 Ms. Lipman began her career as a reporter at The Wall Street Journal, ultimately rising to Deputy Managing Editor, creating Weekend Journal and Personal Journal, and supervising coverage that earned three Pulitzer Prizes.
 New York Times media columnist David Carr described her as the Journal's "innovator-in-chief."
 She subsequently was founding Editor-in-Chief of Conde Nast Portfolio and Portfolio.com, which won National Magazine and Loeb Awards.
 She is a frequent television commentator, seen on CNN, NBC, CNBC, and CBS, among others, and her work has appeared in publications including The New York Times, Time, Newsweek and Harvard Business Review.
 She is also co-author of the critically acclaimed musical memoir Strings Attached.

-“When did you meet YOUR Harvey Weinstein?” and #MeToo have been trending since Hollywood mogul Harvey Weinstein was accused by multiple women of sexual harassment and assault in recent weeks.
+“When did you meet YOUR Harvey Weinstein?” and #MeToo have been trending since Hollywood mogul Harvey Weinstein and a slew of other prominent men were accused by multiple women of sexual harassment and assault.

 Another current has also emerged: Men who stood silently by are now searching for a way to help join the fight against sexism, and to unite with women to finally close the gender gap.
 An Esquire piece advised, "What to Do If You See a Female Coworker Being Harassed," while Forbes asked, "What Can Men Do to Support Women in the Workplace?"